Time Period: 1520-1750

 - Metallic

-- 52½ Guilders to the metric pound fine silver; 50 Crowns to the metric pound fine
+- 52½ Guilders ("Vereinsgulden") to the metric pound of fine silver; 50 Crowns ("Vereinskronen") to the metric pound of fine gold

 Timeline